jbloomlab/dms_struct/CONTRIBUTING.rst

 - Docs are in docs_
 - `Jupyter notebooks`_ are in notebooks_
 - Unit tests are in tests_
+- The configuration for mybinder_ is in binder_ (see README in that subdirectory for more details)

 Modify the code via pull requests
 +++++++++++++++++++++++++++++++++++